monsieurgoodmood/projet-serrurier/README.md

 ## Description

 Projet Serrurier is a Python application designed to automate the monitoring and management of phone calls in a professional context.
 The application uses Selenium and Python to scrutinize a call logging system, identify important calls, and send notifications via SMS.
+It was created at the request of a locksmith who deals with emergencies.
+Customers sometimes wait no more than 10 seconds on the phone, so they hang up, which leads to a loss of customers.
+Thanks to this python program, once the locksmith has finished his callback, he knows that someone has tried to contact him and has his contact details by text message.

 ## Prerequisites